emqx/emqx-docs/en_US/gateway/coap.md

 ```

 :::tip
-The heartbeat interval is determined by the `hearbeat` option of CoAP gateway, default: 30 seconds.
+The heartbeat interval is determined by the `heartbeat` option of CoAP gateway, default: 30 seconds.
 :::